topkecleon/telegram-bot-bash/doc/6_reference.md

 ----

 ##### send_interactive
-Form version 0.80 on forward_message is used to forward messages to interactive job.
-It replaces the old 'inproc' commands used for TMUX.
+`send_interactive` is used to forward messages to interactive jobs.
-Usually a message is automatically forwarded in 'commands.sh', but you can forward messages while processing also or send your own messages.
+Usually a message is automatically forwarded from within `commands.sh`, but you can send messages yourself.

 *usage:* send_interactive "${CHAT[ID]}" "message"

-*replaces:* incproc

 ----